Manchu language: Perfect indicative

+Frequentative indicative

 The form in -mbihebi is derived from the durative participle and the verb bi- "to be".
 It expresses usual and frequent actions in the distant past:

 Imperative

 The pure stem forms the imperative: ala "Report!", te "Sit down!", wa "Kill!"

 There is also a stronger form of command in -kini, which is directed at a person of lower rank and which is used also as an optative or impersonal imperative of the third person: arakini "Let him write!", okini "Let it be so!", alakini "Let it be reported!", "Let him report!", genekini "Let him go!".
 It may be used to command another person to cause a third person to do something.

 Another, milder form of command is formed with the ending -cina or -kina, which is used in a concessive sense as well: amasi bucina "Come on / please, give it back!"; alacina, alakina "Speak (if you want to)" or "Please speak!"; aracina "Let him write (if he wants to)".
 It appears to be derived from the optative form (on which see below) and the interrogative particle -na.

 A prohibitative form (corresponding to Chinese mò 莫) is constructed from the imperfect converb preceded by ume : ume genere "Don't go!", ume fonjire "Don't ask!"

-Certain verbs have irregular imperative forms: baimbi "seek", "request" – baisu; bimbi "be present", "remain" – bisu; jembi "eat" – jefu; -njimbi "come in order to ..." – -nju; ombi "be, become" – osu.
+Certain verbs have irregular imperative forms: baimbi "seek", "request" – baisu; bimbi "be present", "remain" – bisu; jembi "eat" – jefu; -njimbi "come in order to ..." – -nju; ombi "be, become" – oso.